algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 3.1.8 - Music

-Background music is used to set the tone and atmosphere of the game.
+Background music is used to set the tone and atmosphere of **Carbon Control**.
 The game will feature 1 background track that will loop during gameplay.
 The track is not copyrighted, you can find it here: [🔗 Background Music](https://youtu.be/tsoRvdnl1fk?si=l55ZUXQx6pxbNFJU)

 ### 3.1.9 - Fonts

-Fonts are used to display text and information in the game.
+Fonts are used to display text and information.
 The game will feature a main font for the headings and a secondary font for the body text.

 #### 3.1.9.1 - Main Font

-The main font used in the game is **Parkinsans**.
+The main font used is **Parkinsans**.
 It is a clean, modern font that is easy to read and suitable for UI elements and text.

 <img src="img/assets/fonts/parkinsans.png" style="height:100px;"/>